byterubpay/byterub-site/_posts/2019-01-28-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-28.md

 **\<suraeNoether>**	perfect time actually
 **\<sarang>**	Great
 **\<Xeagu>**	It's not on the agenda but I wanted to make sure we discussed the rumor of ASIC/FPGAS on the network.
-**\<sarang>**	moneromooo had asked me earlier about reviewing our windowing approach to gamma selection
+**\<sarang>**	byterubmooo had asked me earlier about reviewing our windowing approach to gamma selection
 **\<sarang>**	He had an idea about further weighting selection probability of a block based on output count
 **\<sarang>**	with a possible goal of reducing the coinbase-to-non-coinbase ratio in rings to that of the whole chain
 **\<suraeNoether>**	xeagu we'll get to that in a sec, thanks for reminding me :\\
 **\<sarang>**	e.g. 6-10% of outputs are coinbase, so 6-10% of a ring should be as well
-**\<sarang>**	moneromooo can explain it better, but the idea would be to take the gamma probability of block selection and further weight by the block's output count, and then uniformly select within that block
+**\<sarang>**	byterubmooo can explain it better, but the idea would be to take the gamma probability of block selection and further weight by the block's output count, and then uniformly select within that block
 **\<sarang>**	I'm working up some code based on chain stats
 **\<sarang>**	but I'll put it out there for comment
 **\<suraeNoether>**	sarang #actually